Diane Farrell: 2004

 Farrell announced that she would challenge 17-year incumbent Republican Christopher Shays for the representation of Connecticut's fourth congressional district.
 She lost the seat by about four percent.
 However, she was widely regarded as having made considerable progress, as she won towns beside traditionally Democratic blue-collar Bridgeport.
 She won her home town of Westport, as well as Stamford and Norwalk, but was narrowly defeated in several others.
-Farrell decided against running again for the post of First Selectwoman of the Town of Westport, and filed papers with the Federal Elections Commission to raise funds for a 2006 congressional run.
+Farrell decided against running again for the post of First Selectwoman of the Town of Westport, and filed papers with the Federal Election Commission to raise funds for a 2006 congressional run.

 2006

 On November 7, 2006, incumbent Representative Christopher Shays defeated Diane Farrell by a margin of approximately 3%.
 The final tally was 106,558 (51%) for Shays, 99,993 (48%) for Farrell.
 This was comparable to the result in 2004, when Farrell also received 48% of the vote.